Highland Beach, Maryland: 19th century

+20th century

 In the early 1900s, a horse stable, a guest house, a hotel, and tennis courts were all built in the community to accommodate the growing number of residents and their guests.
 The guest house, which was built by George Bowen in 1902, was a very popular site for lectures, discussions, and informal gatherings.
 The hotel, which was built by Richard Francis Ware in the 1920s, was a popular spot for Saturday night dances and a meeting place for church groups.
 It was converted to a private home in the 1970s.

 After the death of Charles R. Douglass in 1920, his son, Haley G. Douglass, took over the development of the area.
 Haley Douglass became a member of the Board of Commissioners for the town of Highland Beach, and incorporated the town on May 12, 1922, making it the first African-American municipality in Maryland.
 He and his friends controlled the community for the next thirty years, keeping it small and exclusive.
 He served as Mayor of Highland Beach from the time of its incorporation through his death on January 20, 1954.
 In 1922, Osborne T. Taylor, a Highland Beach resident, bought 13 acres south of Highland Beach and created Venice Beach, which still exists.

 In the June 29, 1950, edition of the Cumberland Evening Times (of Cumberland, Maryland), Census District Supervisor Everard Briscoe mentioned that Highland Beach had 45 homes and five year-round residents, with all of the 45 homes being occupied during vacation season.
 In the September 18, 1968, edition of The Evening Sun (of Baltimore, Maryland), Highland Beach is described as a "44-acre retreat of 52 clapboard, shingle, and stucco cottages that date back to 1894 - plus 1,000 feet of waterfront where no pets or picnicking are allowed."
 A Dr. E. B. Henderson, 85 years old at that time, is named as the only surviving member of the 1922 incorporating committee.
 He is mentioned as the former head of Physical Education in DC Public Schools, with about 40 years of service there.
 According to Dr. Henderson, poet Paul Laurence Dunbar wrote "Ships that Pass in the Night," one of his most famous poems, while visiting Highland Beach.
-Mrs. Fannie Howard Douglass, widow of Joseph H. Douglass (grandson of Frederick Douglass), was in her 80s and living in the Twin Oaks home at the time of this article.
+Mrs. Fannie Howard Douglass, widow of Joseph H. Douglass (grandson of Frederick Douglass), was in her 80s and living in the Twin Oaks home.
 Joseph and Fannie's son, Frederick Douglass, III, married Nettie Hancock Washington, the granddaughter of Booker T. Washington, joining two of the most esteemed Black families of the 19th and 20th centuries.